Skip to main content

 Tour format

 Official tours cap groups at 10 people maximum, which means you can actually ask questions without holding up 40 people.
-All guides are certified and accredited by the Junta de Andalucía.
-Several speak real, fluent English — not just functional.
+All guides are certified and accredited by the Junta de Andalucía, which requires specialist training in the monument's history.
+Several speak real, fluent English.

 After the visit

 You're in the Judería.
-Your ticket also gives access to the Episcopal Palace directly opposite — its Diocesan Museum offers a contrast between Islamic and Christian art (allow 45 min).
-Or walk through the lanes to the Synagogue (5 minutes on foot), or climb the bell tower if you bought the combined ticket.
-The view over the rooftops is worth it.
+Your ticket also gives access to the Episcopal Palace directly opposite.
+Its Diocesan Museum holds Islamic and early Christian art (allow 45 min).
+Walk through the lanes to the Synagogue (5 minutes on foot), one of three surviving medieval synagogues in Spain, built in 1315.

 For something completely different, the Mezquita Night Tour opens the monument after closing time with atmospheric lighting.
 If budget is tight, the Córdoba free walking tour gives a free introduction to the historic centre including a pass in front of the Mezquita (entry not included).
-In May, the flowering patios tour in the Judería and San Basilio is the ideal follow-up — everything is within 10 minutes on foot.
+In May, the flowering patios tour in the Judería and San Basilio makes an ideal follow-up.

 Highlights